 There have been an extensive number of attempts to develop an acceptable disc prothesis (an artificial disc).
-Such devices by design would be used to replace a damaged disc and seek to restore the height of the interspace and to restore the normal motion of the spinal joint.
+Such devices by design would be used to replace a damaged disc 45 and seek to restore the height of the interspace and to restore the normal motion of that spinal joint.
 No such device has been found that is medically acceptable.
-This group of prosthetic or artificial disc replacements, seeking to preserve spinal motion and so are different from the present invention, would include:
+This group of invention, would include: